deckhouse/deckhouse/modules/402-ingress-nginx/docs/EXAMPLES.md

      ingressClass: nginx
      inlet: LoadBalancer
      loadBalancer:
+       loadBalancerClass: ingress
        annotations:
-         # The name of _L2LoadBalancer_ resource.
-         network.deckhouse.io/l2-load-balancer-name: ingress
-         # The number of addresses that will be allocated from the pool described in _L2LoadBalancer_.
+         # The number of addresses that will be allocated from the pool described in _MetalLoadBalancerClass_.
          network.deckhouse.io/l2-load-balancer-external-ips-count: "3"
    ```